BS, Northern Illinois University, 1961

-Bowden has won awards for his artwork from Western Michigan University (1966) and the Gretchen Charlton Art Gallery in Kankakee, Illinois (2015).
-He has also received numerous mural commissions from major companies in the Chicagoland area, including Northern Trust Corporation, Turtle Wax Corporation, Amphenol North America, Continental Can Company, and Kean Brothers, Inc.
+Bowden has won awards for his artwork from Western Michigan University (1966), the Gretchen Charlton Art Gallery (2015), Bridgeport Art Center (2020), South Shore Arts (2020, 2021), and CAVA (2022).
+He has also received numerous mural commissions from major companies in the Chicagoland area, including Northern Trust Corporation, Turtle Wax Corporation, Amphenol North America, Continental Can Company, Kean Brothers, Inc. and Noral Color Corporation.

-His artwork has been featured in special exhibitions at Chicago State University, Northern Illinois University, Chicago's Art Institute and Cultural Center, as well as included in group exhibitions at museums and universities in Illinois, Tennessee, Ohio, Kentucky, Indiana and Michigan.
+He has had solo exhibitions of his artwork at South Shore Arts, Chicago State University and Governors State University.
+His paintings have been included in group exhibitions at Chicago's Art Institute and Cultural Center, as well as at museums and universities in Illinois, Tennessee, Ohio, Kentucky, Indiana and Michigan.

 Bowden lives and works in Peotone, Illinois.

 James Bowden's abstract art to be exhibited in Park Forest, Joliet.
 Ginger Brashinger, Daily Southtown, September 20, 2017

 Peotone’s Bowden is back with his artwork, Daily Journal, Kankakee IL, Daily Journal Staff, April 6, 2019